 WebAuthN - authentication without password

 Some time ago I was reading news and met a very interesting topic - password-less authentication.
-The idea is great: instead of remembering multiple passwords for the different websites one could use special device called Authenticator which will cover all registration and authentication process using modern cryptography and biometric technologies.
+The idea is great: instead of remembering multiple passwords for the different websites one could use a special device called Authenticator which will cover all registration and authentication processes using modern cryptography and biometric technologies.

 In simple words registration should look like: